 Breastfeeding

-Breastfeeding, the key to good health of mothers and babies, also has benefits for families, employers, and the community in general.
-For these reasons, the Connecticut Department of Public Health, the Connecticut WIC Program and the American Academy of Pediatrics recommend feeding your baby only breast milk until age 6 months, and breast milk plus solid food from 6-12 months and beyond.
+Breastfeeding, the key to good health of mothers/birth parents, and babies, also has benefits for families, employers, and the community in general.
+For these reasons, the Connecticut Department of Public Health, the Connecticut WIC Program and the American Academy of Pediatrics recommend feeding your baby only human milk until age 6 months, and human milk plus solid food from 6-12 months and beyond.

 We are here to support you, During your pregnancy and after your baby is born!